Joyeta28/Calculator/README.md

 Clear All: Tap AC to reset the display.
 Backspace: Press ⌫ to remove the last entry.
 Decimal Point: Click . to add a decimal point.

+...
 🛠️ How to Build
-Compile:

-bash
-Copy
-Edit
-javac Calculator.java
+Compile: javac Calculator.java
-Run:

-bash
-Copy
-Edit
-java Calculator
+Run: java Calculator

+...
 📜 License
 This project is free to use and open-source.
 Feel free to explore and use it for all your basic calculation needs! 🚀